-1. Enter the user menu and press in turn about 1 #1.
-Adding the user is effected by the "step by step" method, hence the programming step number is presented on the and LEDs of the first and second partitions (see: page 11, Table 1).

-- 2. Step 2.
+- 1. Enter the user menu and press in turn Pabe 1 # 1.
+Adding the user is effected by the "step by step" method, hence the programming step number is presented on the and LEDs of the first and second partitions (see: page 11, Table 1). - You can press to interrupt the procedure of adding a user.
+If the procedure is interrupted in step 5 or a next one (the code, user schedule and partitions have been already assigned to the user), the user will be added. - 2.
+Step 2.
 Entering new user code.
-The user number is indicated by the flashing LED designated by number.
+The user number is indicated by the blinking LED designated by number.
 Enter the new user's code, and then press # 1. - 3.
 Step 3.
 Selecting user schedule.
 Five installer defined schedules are available.
 The schedule determines the user's rights and the default operating mode of the remote control keyfobs assigned to the user (the keyfobs are added in subsequent steps).
 Press the key bearing the digit corresponding to the schedule which is to be assigned to the user.
-The LED corresponding to the selected schedule number will start flashing.
-Press to confirm your selection.
+The LED corresponding to the selected schedule number will start blinking.
+Press # 1 to confirm your selection.

-Schedule number ,
+Schedule number

 Right 1 2 3 4 5

-Arming ✓ $\checkmark$ ✓ $\checkmark$ ✓
+Arming ✓ \checkmark ✓ \checkmark \checkmark

-Disarming ✓ ✓ ✓ ✓
+Disarming ✓ ✓ \checkmark \checkmark

-Alarm clearing ✓ $\checkmark$ $\checkmark$ ✓
+Alarm clearing ✓ \checkmark \checkmark \checkmark

 Telephone messaging clearing ✓ ✓

-Auto-arming defer $\checkmark$ $\checkmark$
+Auto-arming defer ✓ \checkmark

 Zone inhibition ✓ ✓

-Zone isolation ✓
+Zone isolation \checkmark

-Change access code ✓ ✓ ✓
+Change access code ✓ ✓

-Users editing ✓
+Users editing \checkmark

-Control ✓ $\checkmark$ ✓
+Control ✓ ✓

-Programming ✓
+Programming \checkmark

 DOWNLOAD/SERWIS ✓

-Inspection ✓ ✓
+Inspection ✓ \checkmark

 Tests ✓

-DURESS $\checkmark$
+DURESS \checkmark

 INT-VG access ✓ ✓